-Natural fatty alcohols derived from plant or animal lipids are used as detergents, plastics, and in pharmaceuticals 20&26.
-The bottle gourd extracted from methanol solvent contains one fatty alcohols saturated namely hentetracontanol (0.59%), while four saturated fatty alcohols namely 1-tetradecanol, acrylate (6.06%), 1-tridecanol (3.59%), 1-octadecanol (2.41%), and 1-octadecanethiol (1.74%) were identified chloroform (Table with 2-3).
-Saturated fat alcohols are chemical intermediates for surfactants and are widely used pharmaceutical formulations. agrochemicals, as well as personal, and home care products.
+Natural fatty alcohols derived from plant or animal lipids are used as detergents, plastics, and in pharmaceuticals ^{19,25}.
+The bottle gourd extracted from methanol solvent contains one saturated fatty alcohols namely 1-hentetracontanol (0.59%), while four saturated fatty alcohols namely 1-tetradecanol, acrylate (6.06%), 1-tridecanol (3.59%), 1octadecanol (2.41%), and 1-octadecanethiol (1.74%) were identified with chloroform (Table 2-3).
+Saturated fat alcohols are chemical intermediates for surfactants and are widely used in pharmaceutical formulations, agrochemicals, as well as personal, and home care products ^{19,25}.